 - 1 teaspoon vanilla extract

-- Crust thin mint cookies in a blender or food processor
+Chop thin mint cookies in a blender or food processor to form crumbs

-- Combine with cookies with melted butter and press into the bottom and sides of a 9-inch pie pan that has been well greased.
+Combine cookies with melted butter and press firmly into the bottom and sides of a 9-inch pie or springform pan.
+Set aside.

-- Heat 1 1/2 cups milk in a heavy saucepan over medium-high heat to 180° or until tiny bubbles form around edge (do not boil).
-Remove from heat.
-Gradually add hot milk to sugar mixture; stir constantly with a whisk.
-Return milk mixture to pan.
-Add chopped chocolate; cook over medium heat until thick and bubbly (about 5 minutes); stir constantly.
-Reduce heat to low; cook 2 minutes, stirring constantly.
+Once fully combined, return mixture to saucepan.
+Add chopped chocolate; and cook over medium heat, stirring constantly, until thick and bubbly (about 5 minutes) Reduce heat to low; cook 2 minutes, stirring constantly.
 Remove from heat; stir in vanilla.